akshendra/akshendra.github.io/docs-on-fly/index.md

 });
 ```

-`swagger-jsdoc` requires comments to follow [OpenAPI Specification](https://swagger.io/docs/specification/about/), which is quite intutive.
+`swagger-jsdoc` requires comments to follow [OpenAPI Specification](https://swagger.io/docs/specification/about/), which is quite intuitive.

 Adding documentation comments for `/list` route.